scrapy/scrapy/docs/topics/practices.rst

 Distributed crawls
 ==================

-Scrapy doesn't provide any built-in facility for running crawls in a distributed (multi-server) manner.
+Scrapy doesn't provide any built-in facility for running crawls in a distribute (multi-server) manner.
 However, there are some ways to distribute crawls, which vary depending on how you plan to distribute them.

-If you have many spiders, the obvious way to distribute the load is to set up many Scrapyd instances and distribute spider runs among those.
+If you have many spiders, the obvious way to distribute the load is to setup many Scrapyd instances and distribute spider runs among those.

-If you instead want to run a single (big) spider through many machines, what you usually do is partition the URLs to crawl and send them to each separate spider.
+If you instead want to run a single (big) spider through many machines, what you usually do is partition the urls to crawl and send them to each separate spider.
 Here is a concrete example:

-First, you prepare the list of URLs to crawl and put them into separate files/urls::
+First, you prepare the list of urls to crawl and put them into separate files/urls::

     http://somedomain.com/urls-to-crawl/spider1/part1.list